Management Summary

 INTRODUCTION

-• May I now give you feedback on ...?
+- May I now give you feedback on ...?

-POSITIVE ASPECT
+APPROPRIATE ASPECT

-• I have this tip for you:...
+- I have this impulse for you: ...

 BENEFIT OF THE TIP

-• This will enable you to ...
+- This will enable you to ...

-Negative example of feedback
+Example of destructive feedback

-Why is the feedback unbalanced?
-Not only are the number of aspects different, but the quality is also different.
-While the positive focuses on an externality, the tips focus on content aspects and the behaviour of the feedback recipient.
+While the clothing is rated positively and focuses on appearance, the tips focus on content-related aspects and the behaviour of the feedback recipient.

 Give feedback | Option 2